Ask the Pro's: Husband & Wife Rustic Fishing Trip

 Planning a 2019 Alaska fishing trip...Looking for a reasonable place to stay with access to fishing (walking/shuttle/taxi, etc.).
 We're hoping to stay for a week, and fish every day via charter boats, guides, any way.
 Neither of us require a fancy place to stay; we're pretty simple folks.
 Just clean and quiet, with access to water.
 It'd be good if there were restaurants and/or a grocery store sort of nearby, too.

 We're no strangers to (clean) motels; we certainly don't need fancy lodging.
 We'd rather spend the money on a good guide or charter boat.

 By the way, neither of us fly fish but, if it worked out, I'd be willing to spend a day learning and doing it!

 Depending on the time of year you are planning to come to Alaska, could have a little bearing on exact locations, but I would recommend basing out of Cooper Landing.
 Basing out of Cooper Landing puts you on the banks of the Upper Kenai, giving you salmon and trout opportunities in the Kenai mainstem as well as other tributaries, like the Russian River and Quartz Creek.
 You will have hiking trails, bear viewing on the Russian, guide services for fishing and sightseeing floats.

 Seward is about an hour away from Cooper Landing, this is were you can take a halibut trip or salt water sightseeing trip.
 It's a neat little town that is worth spending a day in and around.

-Cooper landing has several guide operations, a few lodges and a couple bed and breakfast.
+Cooper Landing gives you have access to several guide operations, a few lodges and a couple bed and breakfast.
 You can contact me directly for more information on these, as there are quite a few options to look into.
 There are a couple restaurants and a small general store.

 I would recommend booking dates with guides and lodging sooner than later, as they book up quickly.